Appdynamics/hbase-monitoring-extension/README.md

 ## Troubleshooting
 Before configuring the extension, please make sure to run the below steps to check if the set up is correct.

+1. Please look at the [troubleshooting document](https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-troubleshoot-missing-custom-metrics-or-extensions/ta-p/28695) and make sure that everything is followed correctly.
-1. Telnet into your HBaseMonitor server from the box where the extension is deployed. telnet <hostname> <port> or telnet serviceUrl
+2. Telnet into your HBaseMonitor server from the box where the extension is deployed. telnet <hostname> <port> or telnet serviceUrl

        <port> - It is the jmxremote.port specified.